Home » Articles » Spend the day at Catherine Hill Bay

 History

-Catherine Hill Bay was established in 1865 when the land was first purchased to serve as a base for coal mining in the area, for the town that was then called Cowper.
+Catherine Hill Bay was established in 1865 when the land was first purchased to serve as a base for coal mining for the town that was once called Cowper.
 In 1867, the schooner Catherine Hill ran aground and the town was renamed to commemorate this.
-By 1873, coal was being shipped from the town all over the world.
+By 1873, coal was being shipped all over the world.
 In 1875, our oldest local pub was built – now known locally as The Catho.

-The town itself has many cottages which are heritage listed, and the pub of course.
-Although traditionally a quiet town, new residential development has started to change the landscape on one side of the town.
-There were only 162 people listed as living here in the 2016 census, which will change significantly with this new development.
+The town itself has many cottages that are now heritage-listed, along with the pub.
+Although traditionally a quiet town, a new residential development has started to change the landscape on one side.
+There were only 162 people listed as living here in the 2016 census, which will change significantly since then.

 Enjoy the beach

 The beautiful beach at Catherine Hill Bay is bordered by headland and bush with golden sand and clear water.
 The coal loader, which sits at the end of the beach, frames it perfectly.
-This coal loader has been rebuilt twice in the time it has been here.
-It has survived storms, bush fires and even an attempt to blow it up!
-It’s now disused but is definitely one of the reasons you get the sense of natural beauty combined with an industrial past when you visit this beach.
+This coal loader has been rebuilt twice.
+It has survived storms, bushfires and even an attempt to blow it up!
+It’s now disused and combines the area’s industrial past with the beautiful beach it sits on.

-Catherine Hill Bay beach is a popular spot for surfers, bodyboarders and families.
-The ocean provides pretty consistent waves which work both left and right for the surfers.
+Catherine Hill Bay beach is popular with surfers, bodyboarders and families.
+The ocean provides consistent waves that work both left and right for the surfers.
 With a lifeguard service operating on the beach between October and April, this is one of Lake Macquarie’s four patrolled beaches.

 catherine-hill-bay-gallery3